Lekki shootings: Lagos to counter protesters’ story with two expert witnesses

 Counsel for the Lekki Concession Company (LCC) which operates the plaza, Mr Rotimi Seriki, aligned himself with Owonikoko’s prayer.

-Seriki also applied to the panel to allow the LCC present a uniform response to all the Lekki Toll Gate incident petitions.
+Seriki also applied to the panel to allow the LCC to present a uniform response to all the Lekki Toll Gate incident petitions.

 According to him, the Lagos State Government had not been accused or alleged to have been involved in the shooting of the Lekki Toll Gate plaza incident.